Steady Ring-Shaped Vortex Sheets: Introduction

 We remark for later reference that in the axisymmetric setting, the mean curvature $H$ of the two-dimensional cylindrical surface $\S$ reduces to the curvature $\kappa$ of the one-dimensional surface $\partial \Omega$ via

 It remains to introduce two quantities that are of considerable importance in vortex theory.
-The first is the \emph{circulation} $\bar b$ around the vortex ring, which is computed along the boundary curve $\partial \Omega$ of the vortex cross-section,
+The first is the \emph{Kelvin circulation} $\bar{b}_{\mathrm{ext}}$ around the vortex ring, which is computed along the boundary curve $\partial \Omega$ of the vortex cross-section,

 It describes the cumulative shear velocity around the ring and is proportional to the ring's speed given by the Kelvin--Hicks formula \eqref{401}.
 By Kelvin's circulation theorem, the circulation along any (unsteady) evolution is an integral of the Euler equations.
+The second quantity is the \emph{interior circulation},